pommevilla/calc_mcn/readme.md

 ### Example 1

 A Gauss code corresponding to a knot diagram of the [figure eight knot][fig8] is 1, -4, 3, -1, 2, -3, 4, -2.

-Input:
+Calling calc_mcn on this Gauss code will output the following:

 ```
 >python calc_mcn.py 1 -4 3 -1 2 -3 4 -2